Tacohontas/Jonathan_Individuell-uppgift---API/README.md

 - Error messages on failed operations

 ## removeFrom_Cart
-Removes product from shopping cart.
+Removes product from shopping cart.<br>
-If cart doesnt exist                        = returns error message If cart is empty after product is removed   = delete cart If product is removed and cart is not empty = Returns a confirmation message.
+If cart doesnt exist                        = returns error message<br>
+If cart is empty after product is removed   = delete cart<br>
+If product is removed and cart is not empty = Returns a confirmation message.<br>

 ## get_Purchase
-Get purchase by purchase Id.
+Get purchase by purchase Id. <br>
-Users can only get their own purchases
+Users can only get their own purchases.<br>
-Admins can get any purchase by puchase id.
+Admins can get any purchase by puchase id.<br>

 - Need valid token
 - No empty values is allowed

-If purchase doesnt exist = return error message
+If purchase doesnt exist = return error message<br>
 If purchase exist        = return purchase

 ## getAll_Purchases
-Get all the purchases
+Get all the purchases  <br>
-Users can only get their own purchases
+Users can only get their own purchases  <br>
-Admins can get any purchase by puchase id.
+Admins can get any purchase by puchase id. <br>

 - Need valid token
 - No empty values is allowed